Paul DeJong Player Props: Cardinals vs. Cubs

-On Saturday, Paul DeJong (hitting .308 in his past 10 games) and the St. Louis Cardinals face the Chicago Cubs, whose starting pitcher will be Michael Fulmer.
-First pitch is at 2:20 PM ET.
+Paul DeJong -- hitting .282 with two doubles, a home run, a walk and four RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Chicago Cubs, with Jameson Taillon on the mound, on July 23 at 2:20 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Cubs.
+In his last game he had a hitless performance (0-for-4) against the Cubs.

 Paul DeJong Game Info & Props vs. the Cubs